Plutonomicon/cardano-transaction-lib/README.md

 By default, Webpack will build a [small Purescript example](examples/Pkh2Pkh.purs).
 Make sure to follow the [instructions for setting up Nami](#other-requirements) before running the examples.
 You can point Webpack to another Purescript entrypoint by changing the `ps-bundle` variable in the Makefile or in the `main` argument in the flake's `packages.ctl-examples-bundle-web`.

 **Note**: The `BROWSER_RUNTIME` environment variable must be set to `1` in order to build/bundle the project properly for the browser (e.g. `BROWSER_RUNTIME=1 webpack ...`).
 For Node environments, leave this variable unset or set it to `0`.

+### Generating documentation

+- To build the documentation as HTML:
+  - `spago docs`
+- To build and open the documentation in your browser:
+  - `spago docs --open`
+- To build the documentation as Markdown:
+  - `spago docs --format ctags`

+The documentation will be generated in the `./generated_docs` folder, which contains an `index.html` which lists all modules by default.

+At the index of the documentation is a checkbox to toggle viewing by package, and all the modules defined in our package will be available under `cardano-transaction-lib`.

 ### Adding PS/JS dependencies